Mike Tyson vs. Peter McNeeley: Seldon vs. Hipp

+Hipp became the first Native American to challenge for one of the three recognized heavyweight title belts, having previously signed to face unified heavyweight champion Michael Moorer before he choose to make his first defence against George Foreman.

+Hipp promised to give his all saying "I'm going to fight like I've never fought before, I'm not going to leave anything out of the ring."
+Seldon meanwhile did not believe Hipp's skills match his own saying "Joe Hipp doesn't have my movement, he doesn't have my speed.
+Joe Hipp's not going to take my title from me.
+It's not going to go the distance."

+Don King said that the winner of this bout would be Tyson's next opponent in November.

+The fight

+Seldon would use his jab to control the action in a slow-paced affair, with neither man throwing many punches.
+From the 5th round onwards, Hipp's left eye would appeared marked, nearly closing completely by the 8th.
+Hipp briefly hurt Seldon late in the 7th with a counter left, but the champion wasn't perturbed.
+A gash under Hipp's left eye would open up from the 8th round and by the 10th his right was also badly swelled.
+Eventually referee Richard Steele decided to stop the bout because of the damage around the eyes.

+At the time of the stoppage, Seldon led on all three scorecards, 88–84, 88–84 and 87–84.

+Main Event

 The fight lasted only 89 seconds with Tyson earning an easy victory via disqualification.
 McNeeley started the fight by aggressively attacking Tyson as soon as the opening bell rang.
 Tyson was able to avoid McNeeley's wild punches and land a straight right that dropped McNeeley to the canvas less than 10 seconds into the fight.
 After taking referee Mills Lane's standing eight count, McNeeley was allowed to continue and again continued his assault on Tyson.
 The two men exchanged punches in the corner as the first minute of the round passed.
 Less than 20 seconds later, Tyson landed a right uppercut that again sent McNeeley down.
 With McNeeley clearly hurt from the exchange, his manager Vinnie Vecchione entered the ring to prevent McNeeley from taking any more damage, causing Lane to end the fight and award Tyson the victory by disqualification.